 The shareholders of the Company approved and adopted a pre-IPO share option scheme and 2016 Share Option Scheme on 14 December 2011 and 17 June 2016 respectively.
-Particulars of the pre-IPO share option scheme and 2016 Share Option Scheme of the Company are set out in note 30 to the consolidated financial statements.
+The pre-IPO share option scheme was terminated on 24 December 2011.
+Particulars of the pre-IPO share option scheme and 2016 Share Option Scheme of the Company are set out in note 34 to the consolidated financial statements.

-As at the date of this Annual Report, the share options under the Pre-IPO share option scheme were expired.
-No shares are available for issue under the 2016 Share Option Scheme of the Company.
+As at the date of this Annual Report, no shares are available for issue under the 2016 Share Option Scheme of the Company.